m-vo/contao-facebook-import/README.md

 to connect to Facebook's API, you need to create a Facebook app and an access token.

-For the latter open the [Graph API Explorer][Graph API Explorer], select your app in the app drop down menu and then *Request app access token* from the drop down menu below.
+The latter you can generate via the [Graph API Explorer][Graph API Explorer].
+There are further steps necessary to generate a **non-expiring** token out of this token - e.g. see this topic on [Stack Overflow][Stack Overflow Token].
+This step is planned to get automated in later versions.

 To limit the maximum amount of API calls you can set a minimum cache time for each node.
 Default is 250 seconds.